BitCurator/bitcurator-access-redaction/README.md

 bca-redtools: BitCurator Access Redaction Tools
 -----------------------------------------------

-Disk image and bitstream redaction tools for the BitCurator Access project.
+Disk image redaction tools developed for the BitCurator Access project.

 This repository currently includes the following libraries:

 * libredact: A Python redaction library and standalone raw disk image redaction tool.
 Loosely based on the iredact.py tool.

 # Prerequisites

+Note!
+If you're using the BitCurator environment version 1.7.28 or newer, these dependencies and environmental modifications are already installed.
+You can skip ahead to "Building and installing libredact".

 * Install PIP:
 ```shell
 $ sudo apt-get install python-pip